PyTables/PyTables/doc/source/usersguide/installation.rst

 flavor) library from http://www.hdfgroup.org, and the NumPy (see :ref:`[NUMPY] <NUMPY>`) and Numexpr (see  :ref:`[NUMEXPR] <NUMEXPR>`) packages.
-Although you won't need numarray (see :ref:`[NUMARRAY] <NUMARRAY>`) or Numeric (see :ref:`[NUMERIC] <NUMERIC>`) in order to compile PyTables, they are supported; you only need a reasonably recent version of them (>= 1.5.2 for numarray and >= 24.2 for Numeric) if you plan on using them in your applications.
-If you already have numarray and/or Numeric installed, the test driver module will detect them and will run the tests for numarray and/or Numeric automatically.
+Although you won't need Numeric (see :ref:`[NUMERIC] <NUMERIC>`) in order to compile PyTables, it is supported; you only need a reasonably recent version of it (>= 24.2) if you plan on using them in your applications.
+If you already have Numeric installed, the test driver module will detect it and will run the tests for Numeric automatically.

-.. warning:: The use of numarray and Numeric in PyTables is now deprecated.
+.. warning:: The use of Numeric in PyTables is now deprecated.

     Support for these packages will be dropped in future versions.

 Prerequisites
 ~~~~~~~~~~~~~